A Reflection is a transformation.

-Given a mirror line, all the vertices, or corners, of the shape are always the same distance from the mirror line in the reflected image as they are in the original image.
+A mirror line reflects the original image.
+All the vertices, or corners, of the shape are always the same distance from the mirror line in the reflected image as they are in the original image.

-To find a mirror line, locate the mid-point between each set of vertices, and draw the mirror line through these points.
+To find a mirror line, locate the mid-point between each set of vertices, and draw the mirror line through these mid-points.

-2. A shape X is reflected in the line x = -y.
+A shape X is reflected in the line `x` = -`y`.
 What is the position of the reflected shape: A, B, C or D?